Nonlinear Solver Control Parameters

 - 4: Built-In Picard/NOX method.
 This option runs a Picard method for Max_NL_iter iterations and then switches to the Built-In Newton Method.
 This can help if convergence from a simple initial guess is difficult.

 - Max_NL_Iter(int): The maximum number of nonlinear iterations the code will peform before exiting.

-- Physics_Scaling(int): Options for physics scaling in the WJDC code.
+- Physics_Scaling(int): A logical (0=FALSE, 1=TRUE) to turn on physics scaling in the WJDC code.

-- NL_rel_tol(real): Relative convergence tolerance for the nonlinear Newton solver.
+- NL_rel_tol(real): Relative convergence tolerance for the nonlinear solver.

-- NL_abs_tol(real): Absolute convergence tolerance for the nonlinear Newton solver.
+- NL_abs_tol(real): Absolute convergence tolerance for the nonlinear solver.

 During the nonlinear solve, the code will mix some fraction of the new solution in with the old solution at each iteration.
 In the case of Newton steps, this parameter is the minimum step size the code will take; however, updates are adaptive and as the solution is approached, full updates are usually reached.
 In the case of picard iterations, a very slow mixing of old and new solutions is usually needed.
 At this time, the Picard update fraction is not adaptive.
 For Newton solves we recommend setting the parameter between 0.1 and 1.0 (starting with 1.0).
 For Picard solves, typical values are 0.001 to 0.01.
 When performing a mixed Picard/Nox solve set this parameter to about 0.2, and Tramonto will use a mixing parameter 100x smaller for the Picard steps.